tonethar/IGME-330-Master/notes/HW-bulma-1.md

   - note use of Emmet & `lorum30`
   - adds padding around the element - check the browser window and web inspector to see how much
   - `section` class can be applied to a `<div>` to, not just a `<section>` tag
+  - note that the `section` class makes the element stretch across the screen

 <br>